ballerina-platform/module-ballerinax-mysql.driver/Package.md

 ```

 The `dbClient` uses the named params to pass the attributes since it is skipping some params in the constructor.
-Further, the `mysql:Options` property is passed to configure server time zone in the Azure MySQL client.
-Normally
+Further, the `mysql:Options` property is passed to configure the server time zone in the Azure MySQL client.
+Normally, the
  server time zone is required when connecting to the Azure MySQL DB server.

 ```ballerina